 We don't know when the Razer Raptor 27 we reviewed was manufactured, but the product label can be seen here.

 The Razer Raptor is a great gaming monitor with an impressive design, but slightly worse motion handling than most similar models.
 See also our recommendations for the best gaming monitors, the best 27 inch gaming monitors, and the best 1440p 144Hz monitors.
+See also our recommendations for the best gaming mice and the best gaming keyboards.

 The LG 27GL850-B is slightly better than the Razer Raptor 27.
 The 27GL850-B has a much faster response time, resulting in much clearer motion with almost no noticeable blur behind fast-moving objects.
 The Razer Raptor has an optional black frame insertion feature, though, which can help improve the appearance of motion.
 The LG also has a slightly more adjustable stand, and it can be VESA mounted.